Kuwait forms new Cabinet, includes six royals

 Kuwait has the most open political system in the Gulf Arab region, but parliaments have been repeatedly dissolved over procedural disputes or for challenging the government.

-(Reporting by Ahmed Tolba and Andrew Torchia, Writing by Maha El Dahan and Mahmoud Habboush; Editing by Peter Cooney and William Maclean)
+(Reporting by Ahmed Tolba, Writing by Maha El Dahan and Mahmoud Habboush; Editing by Peter Cooney)